 Another reason for the health benefits of Mediterranean cuisine: The use of olive oil in place of butter in place of unhealthy saturated fats, and herbs and spices in place of salt.

-Luckily, it’s not hard to learn how to cook Mediterranean food – join us for the June Thrive Kitchen class, and we’ll do it together!
+Luckily, it’s not hard to learn how to cook Mediterranean food – join us for our June Virtual Thrive Kitchen class, and we’ll do it together!
 Even better, our menu will include foods that can be prepared in advance and served outdoors for the perfect summer picnic.

 Thrive Kitchen classes have been virtual since 2020, and will return to in-person when safety allows.
 Classes are held one Wednesday a month from 6:30 to 8:30 p.m. and are free for Kaiser Permanente members and $20 for non-members.
 We’ll have a 15-minute introduction, then dive into a “hands-on” cooking class where I’ll teach you how to put together a fabulous picnic that all ages will love.
 Classes feature take-home recipes, nutrition tips, and information about how to use herbs and spices for flavor.

 Registration is now open; call (415) 833-3450 or email SFHealthEd@kp.org to secure your spot!